-- To stop the bullying happening again by encouraging both victim and bully (and any colluders or bystanders) to think about their behaviour - To consider ways of avoiding or resolving the difficulties or conflicts - To understand the reasons behind the bullying behaviour.
+- To stop the bullying happening again by encouraging both victim and perpetrator (and any colluders or bystanders) to think about their behaviour - To consider ways of avoiding or resolving the difficulties or conflicts - To understand the reasons behind the bullying behaviour.

-'The Step-by-Step Guides to handling a Bullying Incident' for Senior School, Prep School or Lower Prep should be followed, as appropriate (see the separate document for each section of the School).
+'The Step-by-Step Guides to handling a Bullying Incident' for Senior School, Prep School or Lower Prep should be followed, as appropriate (see Appendix one and two for each section of the School).